peterhry/peterhrynkow.com/_posts/2019-01-07-the-perils-of-snapshot-testing.md

 })
 ```

 The test above is explicit.
 It verifies that the link contains the correct text and that its `href` and `target` values are correct.
+So long as these values don't change, the component should function as expected.

-This method requires a little more forethought but eliminates the risk that comes with manually reviewing snapshot diffs.
+This method requires a little more forethought but eliminates the burden and risk of manually reviewing snapshot diffs over time.
+It also allows you to refactor the component to your heart's content so long as those specific values don't change.